 Consilium Technology is committed to complying with the Australian Privacy Principles (‘APPs’) in the Privacy Act 1988 (‘the Privacy Act’) and, to the extent applicable, the EU General Data Protection Regulation (‘GDPR’).
 We are committed to being open and transparent about our information handling practices.
 We respect the confidentiality of the personal information we hold and take steps to safeguard that information.

-Consilium Technology needs to collect personal information to provide services to our clients.
+Consilium Technology needs to collect personal information to provide services to our clients and third parties.
 We may collect and hold the following personal information:

 Where it is practical to do so, we aim to collect personal information directly from the individual it relates to.
-However, there may be circumstances where we need to collect personal information from a third party (such as a client we are providing services to).
+However, there may be circumstances where we need to collect personal information from a third party.
 Also, we may collect personal information indirectly because it is included in a communication with us.
 Some examples of how we collect personal information include (but are not limited to):

 We take the security of the personal information we hold seriously.
 All Consilium Technology staff handle personal information sensitively and in accordance with our obligations under the APPs or the GDPR (if applicable).

 We take all reasonable steps to protect the personal information we hold from misuse, interference and loss; and from unauthorised access, modification or disclosure.
 These steps include using electronic and physical security measures, including password protected software and hardware.

-If we no longer need the personal information we hold physical copies of, we take reasonable steps to destroy or de-identify that information.
+If we no longer need the personal information we hold, we take reasonable steps to destroy or de-identify that information.
 It may be necessary for us to retain personal information to comply with our legal obligations, or for insurance or audit purposes or for the purposes of machine learning and the development of algorithms and/or other instructions or software.
-Personal information stored electronically may be stored securely indefinitely for IT back up and electronic audit trail purposes.
+Personal information stored electronically may also be stored securely indefinitely for IT back up and electronic audit trail purposes.

 We use personal information in order to provide our clients with services, manage our business and our relationship with our clients and potential clients, and to enhance the services we provide.

 Where necessary, we may also use personal information for the purpose of confirming your identity, confirming a representation that you have made to us, to directly offer you information, products and/or services that we believe may be of interest and value to you, complying with any applicable laws (for example any obligations we may have under legislation) and for the exception purposes specified in the Privacy Act.

-We may use personal information for audit or quality assessment purposes; billing and invoicing; and for staff training.
+We may also use personal information for audit or quality assessment purposes; billing and invoicing; and/or for staff training.

 During project development for our clients, we may be provided with data that includes personal information.
-In that case, we take reasonable steps to ensure that the data used is de-identified to the extent that de-identification is possible and practicable.
+In that case, we take reasonable steps to ensure that the data used is de-identified to the extent that de-identification is possible, reasonable and practicable.

 We only use personal information in accordance with the APPs and, to the extent applicable, the GDPR, and while maintaining client confidentiality.

 In order to provide our services and conduct our business, we may disclose personal information to third parties.

 In some, limited circumstances this may include sensitive information as defined in the Privacy Act.
-We do not disclose sensitive information about you unless you agree, or would reasonably expect us to do so or if it is permitted under the Privacy Act or, to the extent applicable, the GDPR.
+We do not disclose sensitive information about you unless you agree, would reasonably expect us to do so or if it is permitted under the Privacy Act or, to the extent applicable, the GDPR.